Skip to content

 If your growth goals are $600,000/year or more, a marketing agency specializing in the inbound methodology could be the biggest bang for your buck your overall best bet for marketing success.
 Read more about pricing here to see why that's the case.

-What is inbound marketingIt's about attracting visitors to your website with SEO, social media, blogging, and an optimized website/landing pages, converting quality visitors into leads with content offers, then nurturing them until ready for the sales hand-off.
+What is inbound marketingIt's about attracting visitors to your website with SEO, social media, blogging, and optimized website/landing pages, converting quality visitors into leads with content offers, and then nurturing them until ready for the sales hand-off.
 It's all housed online, and leverages tools for execution AND analysis.

 The most common arrangement for us is inbound with PPC advertising on Adwords and/or social media.
-Inbound gives you the long, organic play.
+Inbound gives you long, organic play.
 It drives traffic to your website through Google, Yahoo, and Bing, which is important for those thinking beyond year 1, because it will REALLY start to hit its stride at about month 12.
 But most of you don't have the patience to wait 12 months for tangible results.
 This is why I suggest adding PPC to accelerate your learning curve, so you can start achieving meaningful results by months 3 or 4.

 Step 3: Develop the digital foundation